Justin-Sniesak/ai-infra-ops/03_hyperscale_GPU/README.md

 This repository contains an automated orchestration engine designed to simulate a Tier-1 hyperscale Kubernetes environment.
 It provisions 2,000 nodes and 20,000 pods across 20 distinct GPU architectures from NVIDIA, AMD, and Intel.

 The project demonstrates advanced SRE capabilities in platform architecture, custom kernel tuning, and multi-vendor infrastructure-as-code (IaC).
+One control plane, 20 GPU pools, deterministic receipts.

 Please note: This script intentionally leans “WET” (not aggressively DRY) to keep the orchestration obvious during high-scale debugging.
 This repo optimizes for operational clarity and debuggability under scale constraints; refactors come after behavior is proven.